• Level of education

 Objectives

-Master the basic tools for characterizing signals and systems and implement the basic methods of signal analysis and processing used in the most widespread applications (communications, audio and video electronics, automotive, geophysics, acoustics, medical, etc.)
+Master the basic tools used to characterize signals and systems and implement the basic methods of signal analysis and processing used in the most common applications (communications, audio and video electronics, automotive, geophysics, acoustics, medical, etc.).

 Skills

-- know and use the Fourier series and the Fourier transform
+- know and use Fourier series and Fourier transforms

-- know and use the usual operator in signal processing: the convolution product,
+- Know and use the standard operator in signal processing: the convolution product.

 - understand and know how to use Parseval's theorem

-- move from the analog to the discrete domain
+- move from the analog domain to the discrete domain

 Read more